Kerry-Lynne Findlay: Federal politics (2011–2025)

 She contested the reconstituted riding of Delta in the 2015 election, but lost to Liberal candidate Carla Qualtrough.
 She then ran for the Conservatives in the 2017 South Surrey—White Rock by-election, but was defeated by the Liberal's Gordie Hogg, taking 42.1% of the vote to Hogg's 47.5%.

 In a re-match at the 2019 election, Findlay unseated Hogg by taking 42.6% of the vote.
 She served as shadow minister for Environment and Climate Change from November 2019 to September 2020.
-She received backlash in August 2020 after retweeting another user's Twitter post trying to connect Chrystia Freeland with George Soros; she deleted the tweet and apologized shortly after.
-She voted in support of Bill C-233 - an act to amend the Criminal Code (sex-selective abortion), which would make it an indictable or a summary offence for a medical practitioner to knowingly perform an abortion solely on the grounds of the child's genetic sex.
+She received backlash in August 2020 after retweeting another user's Twitter post trying to connect Chrystia Freeland with George Soros.
+She voted in support of Bill C-233 – an act to amend the Criminal Code (sex-selective abortion), which would make it an indictable or a summary offence for a medical practitioner to knowingly perform an abortion solely on the grounds of the child's genetic sex.

 She was re-elected in 2021 by defeating Gordie Hogg again, and served as shadow minister for National Defence from November 2021 to October 2022.
-Following Erin O'Toole's ouster as Conservative leader in February 2022, Findlay announced her intention to run for interim party leader; Candice Bergen was ultimately chosen for the role.
-On September 13, 2022 Findlay was named Chief Opposition Whip by Conservative Party leader Pierre Poilievre, becoming the first woman to serve in this role for the Conservatives.
+Following Erin O'Toole's ousting as Conservative leader in February 2022, Findlay announced her intention to run for interim party leader; Candice Bergen was ultimately chosen for the role.
+On September 13, 2022, Findlay was named Chief Opposition Whip by Conservative Party leader Pierre Poilievre, becoming the first woman to serve in this role for the Conservatives.

+She lost re-election in the 2025 election.
+Some observers attributed her loss to comments made by her husband Brent Chapman, who is the MLA for Surrey South.
+In May 2026, the federal election watchdog announced Findlay was under investigation over expenses for her failed re-election bid.
+Elections Canada alleges Findlay received $75,000 in undeclared and unpaid services from a corporation in exchange for promised federal contracts.
+They further suggest that approximately 50 individuals described as foreign nationals without legal status, canvassed on behalf of Findlay.
+In response, Findlay threatened legal action against the media for publishing any story mentioning these allegations.

+Municipal politics (2025–2026)

+On September 17, 2025, Findlay became the advisory board chair of the Conservative Electors Association, a newly formed municipal party in British Columbia.
+Her role was to help with candidate recruitment and policy development.

+In February 2026, Findlay was involved in a launch event for the Conservative Electors Association, where they announced the slate of candidates for the 2026 Surrey municipal election.